JohnCremona/CMFs/PostgresSchema.md

 order | smallint
 parity | smallint
 galois_orbit | jsonb | list of conrey_labels in the same galois orbit
-galois_orbit_size | smallint
 is_real | boolean | if quadratic or trivial
 is_primitive | boolean | if modulus = conductor
-cyc_degree | smallint | degree of the cyclotomic field containing the image, ie Euler phi of the order
+cyc_degree | smallint | degree of the cyclotomic field containing the image, ie Euler phi of the order; this is the same as the size of the Galois orbit

 Table name: `char_dir_values`